-Jeff joined NKF Valuation & Advisory in early 2020, when Newmark Group, Inc., parent company of Newmark Knight Frank, acquired the assets of Hopkins Appraisal Services, a national leader in the valuation of restaurants and retail petroleum facilities.
+Jeff joined Newmark Valuation & Advisory in early 2020, when Newmark Group, Inc., parent company of Newmark, acquired the assets of Hopkins Appraisal Services, a national leader in the valuation of restaurants and retail petroleum facilities.

 During his nearly 25 years with Hopkins, Jeff traveled the country as a managing director/principal and managed the team covering Southern California.
 Jeff previously worked for nearly four years at The Martens Companies, most recently as an appraiser and manager of the Kansas City office.
 He began as an associate appraiser in its Wichita office.